socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 3.3.0:  Added a few new post-processing tools to the bent plume and
+                stratified plume models and updated the particle size model tools so that the user can specify a non-equilibrium pressure.
 Version 3.2.0:  Added the ability to save derived variables (e.g., plume width,
                 trajectory, concentration, etc.) from the bent plume model and stratified plume model.
 Each of these modules have the new